 Remember the good old days when our smartphones had just one rear camera?
 Nowadays you’re a dinosaur if you don’t have at least two or more cameras with multiple functions.
 The LG V40 ThinQ has pushed this a bit further with five in total, wrapped around a lot of functionality and a cool design.
 But do you really need this much complication and can the phone itself better the rest as an overall package?

-From the off the V40 ThinQ has a very slick design and looks very elegant with its glass back.
-Everything looks simple and elegant with a metal rim, tall 6.4in display which is covered in Gorilla Glass 5.
+The LG V40 ThinQ has a very slick design and looks very elegant with its glass back.
+Everything looks simple and elegant with a metal rim, tall 6.4-inch display which is covered in Gorilla Glass 5.
 The OLED has a 19.5:9 aspect ratio with a 3120×1440 resolution.
 The display is extremely sharp which is a big improvement over the previous V30.

 The sound is also extremely impressive.
 The built-in Hi-Fi quad DAC makes a big difference to the sound quality.
 Plug-in some decent quality headphones, then you will definitely hear a difference.